blendededge/REST-API-component-oih/README.md

 The options for configuring one page per trigger are part of the general configurations above.
 To trigger the component once, but iterate through multiple pages of results, you must configure the following:

-- `pagingEnabled` must be set to true.
+- `reader.pagingEnabled` must be set to true.

-- `responseToSnapshotTransform` - This allows you to extract and build nextPage information for the next iterations url JSONata.
+- `reader.responseToSnapshotTransform` - This allows you to extract and build nextPage information for the next iterations url JSONata.
 See the paging unit tests for an example.

-- `lastPageValidator` - JSONata applied to the response which evaluates to a boolean.
+- `reader.lastPageValidator` - JSONata applied to the response which evaluates to a boolean.
 This JSONata determines whether there is a nextPage or stop iterating pages.

 Paging is often implemented on scheduled flows, executed by the Scheduler Service.